-Because cats do not readily allow teeth brushing, chances are at some point in your cat’s life they will need a dental cleaning.
+Because cats do not readily allow daily teeth brushing, chances are at some point in your cat’s life they will need a dental cleaning.
 At each annual exam, we will look at your cat’s teeth and gums and determine if this is necessary.
-It is important to keep the teeth clean as tartar build up leads to build up of bacteria and infection in the mouth.
-Once the infection reaches the root of the tooth, the tooth must be extracted.
+It is important to keep the teeth clean as tartar build up leads to build up of bacteria and infection.
+Once the infection reaches the tooth root, the tooth must be extracted.
 Cats also frequently get resorptive lesions.
 These are lesions that start to eat away at the enamel of the tooth and can be very painful.
 Teeth with resorptive lesions need to be extracted to relieve the pain.

-Dental cleanings are done under anesthesia and an ultrasonic scaler is used to gently remove the tartar.
-Once is this complete, the doctor will measure the pockets surrounding the teeth and determine if there are any that require extraction.
+Dental cleanings are done under anesthesia, the staff takes radiographs and then an ultrasonic scaler is used to gently remove the tartar.
+Once complete, Dr. Cacciottoli will measure the pockets surrounding the teeth and determine if there are any that require extraction based on the radiographs and physical exam.
 If teeth do require extraction, we will remove them at that time.
 We take care to ensure your cat is pain free during the procedure and will send home additional pain medication to ensure they stay comfortable as they heal from extractions.

-We require that all cats have a health screening prior to anesthesia.
+We require all cats have a health screening prior to anesthesia.
 This includes a physical exam and bloodwork.
-If your cat is under 10 years of age will require just a mini-panel to look at kidney and liver function.
+If your cat is under 10 years of age, we require just a mini-panel to look at kidney and liver function.
 If your cat is over 10 years of age, we require complete blood work.